I love the holidays and all the sweet treats and savory foods associated with them.

 Again, another thing you know but forget especially with so many options at the table.

-Take a small amount of your favorite foods first.
+Take a small number of your favorite foods first.

 Don’t take 2 big scoops of dressing or yams covered in marshmallows.

 Take one piece of pie and walk away from the dessert table or half a piece of two different kinds.

 One method to help yourself eat less is to tell yourself “I will eat this piece now and another piece tomorrow”.

 Most of the time when you do this you never end up eating that other piece the next day.

 If you have a second piece of pie just make yourself stop.

 Bingeing often leads to guilt and that’s against rule Number ONE.

 6. Have An Eating Window

 Continuing on that idea of delayed eating is a method called intermittent fasting.

 You just delay your eating to a window of time during the day and you fast from food during the other hours.

 Beginners usually start with 8 hours of eating and 16 hours of fasting.